engine-plus/StarLake/README.md

 Duplicate data is allowed if no hash partitioning is used.

 ## 4. Update StarTable
 Star Lake supports update operations, which are performed by specifying the condition and the field Expression that needs to be updated.
-There are several ways to perform update, see annotations in com.engineplus.star.tables.StarTable.
+There are several ways to perform update, see annotations in `com.engineplus.star.tables.StarTable`.

 ### 4.1 Code Examples
 ```scala